Bash For Loop Guide and Examples

 This will create a .sh file, and will open it in the VIM editor.
 You can learn more in the previously mentioned basic bash function article.

-Using Bash For Loop to Create a Three-Expression Loop
+Bash for Loop to Create a Three-Expression Loop

 for (( EXP1; EXP2; EXP3 ))